 install bumblebee (search on bumblebee and the Linux distribution name

 for specific instructions).
-Bumblebee allows you to direct a program
+Bumblebee allows you to control which

 optirun command.
 Thus, if you simply start a new